aldyansyahcp/otakudesuDL_Cli/README.md

 before you run this script make sure
 Install the requirements.txt
 $pip3 install requirements.txt
-$python3 otakdsp.py
+$python3 otakds.py
-default resolutions in 480p.mkv when you want to change the resolution, change the code in lines 87 in res in set rr[4]
-Thanks
+if you running in termux phone, default directory download in /sdcard/Download/video, when from mac/win willbe saved in AnimeDownloaded Thanks for me...
 ```